Do Our Rituals Create Us or Do We Create Them?

 For example, I have several solemn ceremonies I follow as I write.
-Though I have a variety of methods at my disposal, I almost always write on a desktop computer.
-There is a large window behind my computer monitor which looks onto several green plants.
+Though I have a variety of methods at my disposal, I almost always write on a laptop computer.
+There is a large window behind my computer which looks onto several green plants.
 I watch hummingbirds, along with others, fly around a large bush as I write.
 Some days squirrels visit me as well.

 I often do not realize I am creating a ritual until I notice the power it has in my life.

-Our Rituals Are Creating Us
+Our Practices Are Creating Us

 Contemplative practices help us become more aware and mindful about the ritualistic ways we live.
 We see in new ways how significant the smallest details can be for us.